selrond/awesome-npx/README.md

 # awesome-npx
-npm packages that are great match with npx
+npm packages that are a great match with npx